lusis/Noah/README.md

 Also the following post was where I sort of discussed it early on:

 - [Ad-hoc configuration and Coordination](http://lusislog.blogspot.com/2011/03/ad-hoc-configuration-coordination-and.html)

+## Things Noah does not do

+- Paxos, ZAB or any other sort of consensus protocol
+- Noah itself is not distributed (yet).
+- ACLs (yet)
+- Leader election of any kind

+## Things Noah can do
+_note that these terms are fairly overloaded depending on who you talk to_

+- Service registry
+- Node registry
+- Configuration Registry
+- Group Services
+- Watches (albeit differently)

 ## Quick Start
 The quickstart guide has been moved to the wiki: